chase-lsc/Chase-Test-Docs/docs/Task-2.md

 # Task 2 - Split address from one column into three and adjust for two columns into one

 Long lists are commonly found in one column, which has a lack of readability.
-This macro does take one second with calculating the number of the address, extension size of the block and divide one column in three columns.
+This macro does take one second with calculating the number of the address, extension size of the block and divide one column in three columns to increase the visibility.

  ## Split address from one column into three